Scroll to top

 Foreign Operators

 Foreign security operations in Myanmar post-coup operate in a fundamentally different legal environment from pre-2021.
-Any security operations must be carefully evaluated for legal exposure, potential association with sanctioned entities, and the risk of junta scrutiny.
+Any security operation must be carefully evaluated for legal exposure, potential association with sanctioned entities, and the risk of junta scrutiny.

 Local Intel